armiro/COVID-CXNet/README.md

   year={2020}
 }
 ```
-There are currently **~460** images with different sizes and formats, and the data will be updated regularly.
-Metadata will be added as soon. **This dataset is the largest to best of my knowledge, as of 15/May/2020.** Normal CXRs are collected from different datasets, without a pediatric image bias.
+There are currently **~470** images with different sizes and formats, and the data will be updated regularly.
+Metadata will be added as soon. **This dataset is the largest to best of my knowledge, as of 17/May/2020.** Normal CXRs are collected from different datasets, without a pediatric image bias.
+Note that a `-` sign at the end of image name indicates that CXR did not reveal any abnormalities, but the patient had CT/PCR-proven COVID-19 infection (probably patient is in early stages od disease progression).
+Besides, a `p` letter at the ned of image name means that the image is taken from pediatric patient.